Extension Agent

 • Teach formal courses to students enrolled at the land-grant university

-• Investigate, develop and refine value-added content to a variety of delivery platform
+• Investigate, develop and refine value-added content to a variety of delivery platforms

 • Create and utilize assessments to evaluate the impact of the programming